-Toyota Tacoma owners have reported 5 problems related to transmission not go into gear (under the power train category).
+Toyota Tacoma owners have reported 7 problems related to transmission not go into gear (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Tacoma based on all problems reported for the Tacoma.

 Transmission fails to go into gear.
 This is a common problem with the aisin ay6 6-speed manual transmission in the Tacoma from what I see on internet forums.
 A danger results in crossing an intersection, merging or many other unforeseen incidents where it is nearly impossible to get the transmission into the next gear.
 In my case, it is particularly difficult for the 1-2, 2-3 shifts and reverse.
 I have taken my truck to Toyota numerous times and in short was more or less told to "take a hike" and sometimes in a manner than was not the most pleasant means.
 Throwout bearing also squeaks since brand new (TSB posted?), and Toyota's only action is to replace it with another bearing that will only squeak again anyway.
 I do not get why I have to constantly take a truck that is barely driven in for a complaint.
 Something is not right, I (we) paid for a Toyota and their reputation, but this was my last purchase from Toyota ever.
 It seems that to get anything replaced on every vehicle affected by these profound issues, that someone must die again as with the gas pedal incidents.